WorksInMyLab/horizon-core/README.md

 ## Horizon Core
 Horizon is a collection of small lightweight libraries for cross-platform development.

 The core library provides a predictable and consistent interface to underlying OS specific APIs.
 The goal is to provide an API with predictable if not identical behavior regardless of the platform.
-No work arounds or platform-specific code is needed at application level.
+No workarounds or platform-specific code is needed at application level.

 ## Requirements
 - [Meson](https://mesonbuild.com)